henry4k/website/posts/thoughts-on-writing-software-tests.md

 Some hints that one may find usefull when beginning with TDD.

 I'm currently learning a lot about software testing and software crafmaship in general.
-And to safe others from the pitfalls I fell in, I decided to write this article.
+To safe others from the pitfalls I fell in, I decided to write this article.
 Hope it helps someone! ^^

 ## Why write tests?